pirxpilot/stylus/docs/comments.md

 ## Multi-line buffered

    Multi-line comments which are not suppressed start with `/*!`.
-This tells Stylus to output the comment regardless of compression.

     /*!
      * Adds the given numbers together.